This article was originally published on October 11, 2021.

 But what Chachra, a graduate student from India, didn’t know is that there’s a strong support system in place to make sure she gets the most out of her time as a Michigan Wolverine.

 “I want to contribute my learnings to solve problems and innovate new ideas, whether be with transport, medicine, entertainment, space or the environment.
 The more experience I get, the better prepared I will be,” said Chachra, who is pursuing a Master of Science in Data Science.
 “I thought I might have to pay extra and find someone to help me update my resume for U.S. employers — for example, I learned that in the U.S. it’s important to keep it to one page and include keywords — or to help me with interview questions.
 But these things were already available here and part of what we were learning.
 UM-Dearborn does a mind-blowing job.”

 Chachra was impressed that Career Services holds resume workshops, mock interviews and virtual career fairs, including one event that is specifically designed for companies interested in connecting with international students.
 She said Talent Gateway challenges give a fun way to get connected and develop leadership skills, like critical thinking and self reflection.
 And advisers closely mentor students to steer them to opportunities that may be right for them.
-(Many of these services fall under campus’ Experience+ collaboration — you can check that out here.)
+(Many of these services fall under campus’ Experience+ collaboration.)

 And, rounding it all out, she said the Office of International Affairs (OIA) has friendly staff members who students can go to with any questions.

 “When you are stuck and can’t figure something out, they’ll help find all possible solutions to what you ask and they are so quick and nice,” Chachra said.
 “It’s not just one person there — it’s the whole team.
 Everyone is so helpful.”